Fostering A Chinchilla (Or Other Animal)

 What paperwork do I need to sign to get this started?
 When you come to pick up your foster chinchilla and supplies, you will sign a contract (see link below) which states that you're fostering a chinchilla for the rescue, borrowing supplies, that you understand what this entails, and that you will return the chinchilla / supplies to the rescue if / when requested.
 Nothing overly complicated!

 What if I want to foster a different animal (not a chinchilla)?
 Let us know!
-Right now, we have someone who fosters rabbits, though we can always use another.
+Right now, we have someone who fosters rabbits, and if you'd like to foster specific animals, feel free to let us know!
 We can always use people to foster guinea pigs and other small animals as well -- just let us know what you are interested in fostering, and we'll be happy to let you know when we have one to foster!

 If all this sounds good to you, and you'd like to foster, feel free to contact us and we'll get you started!